True confession: I “borrowed” my wedding vows.

 File this under: How [not] to write wedding vows

-What many don’t know, is only days away from our trip and I had nothing.
-Those vows haunted me.
-We acted like Monica and Chandler regarding writing our wedding vows.
-He was silently freaking out, and little did he know, I was too.
-I had zero idea where to start.
-I wanted to be creative, and I was not sure I even wanted traditional wedding vows.
-The doodles in my notebook margins resembled more Banksy and less Shakespeare.
-I knew there would be no chance of tears and handkerchiefs.
-Two days before take-off and I still didn’t have vows.
-Did he?
-I really didn’t want to even find out.
+What many don’t know, is we were single digit days away from our wedding day and I had nothing.
+I love words.
+I had waited my entire life to tell my husband to be exactly what he meant to me.
+What “US” meant to me.
+I was at a complete loss.
+Those vows haunted me day and night for months.
+We were and still are so Monica and Chandler.
+Especially when it came to writing our wedding vows.
+He was silently freaking out because he thought I had this nailed, and little did he know, I hadn’t even put a pen to paper.
+I had zero ideas about where to start.
+I knew exactly how I felt, and I wanted to be creative, but the last thing this Monica wanted was traditional wedding vows.
+The doodles in my notebook margins resembled more Banksy and less Rumi.
+There went my daydreams of teary eyes, and lumps in throats.
+Two days before take-off and I had squat.
+Then again, did he?
+Forget it, I didn’t want to know.

 What do you mean you haven’t written your vows?

-So the night before Vegas, I quickly recalled celebrity couples that have been married a long time.
-There are like five.
-Combine that with the ones I admire, and there are two!
-But then I remembered, Joanne Woodward and Paul Newman.
-And like a that huge neon Welcome to Vegas sign, I noticed they were married in that exact city almost 50 years earlier.
+So the night before, I was fastly approaching DEFCON 1.
+I started to think of celebrity couples that have been married a long time.
+Let’s be honest, there are like five and ever year that number dwindles even more.
+Combine that with the ones I admire, and now we’re really pushing it.
+But then I remembered Joanne Woodward and Paul Newman were married in that exact city almost 50 years earlier.
+And man, were they in love.

-JetSet Hubs loved the idea.
-Of course he did!
-He was ready to “borrow” someone else’s wedding vows quicker than you can say, “I do.”
+So I casually ran the idea by Jamie.
+OF COURSE HE LOVED IT!
+He was in the same boat and ready to “borrow” someone else’s wedding vows quicker than you can say, “I do.”
 Part of me was miffed he was being let off the hook so easily, but SO WAS I suckahs!
 So.
 Was.
 I.

 His halo and my wings

-I remember breathing a sigh of relief as the guitarist played U2’s Everlasting Love because in my mind that was the getaway car and I could walk down the aisle with my new husband before REO Speedwagon began soundcheck, but that’s a whole other story for another post.
+The moment the ceremony concluded I remember breathing a huge sigh of relief as the guitarist played U2’s Everlasting Love because in my mind that was my getaway car and I could walk down the aisle with my new husband before REO Speedwagon began their soundcheck, but that’s a whole other story for another post.

-Can I go to The Knot jail for this?
+Can I go to Wedding jail for this?

-Even if I could, I know Earline would have bailed me out.
-Since our moms couldn’t be with us on this special day, we’re pretty sure they joined heavenly forces and sent us the amazing Earline Torres in their place.
-What an incredible woman. xo
+Even if I could, I know our beloved, Earline, would have bailed me out.
+Since our moms weren’t with us on this special day, we’re convinced they joined heavenly forces and sent us our very own angel, Earline Torres, in their place.
+Still to this day, she is a big part of our hearts and one of the most special loved ones in our lives.

 Years later, and I am just rereading these beautiful words now.
 Partly cracking up and partly tearing up.
 It’s amazing how after all this time, without even thinking much about them until now, they have become the commandments of our marriage.
-Ob
+All these years later my life can be divided in two parts: Before and After Jamie.

 “Happiness in marriage is not something that just happens.
 A good marriage must be created.
 In the Art of Marriage: The little things are the big things.
 It is never being too old to hold hands.
 It is remembering to say ‘I love you’ at least once a day […]